 - Protect the president, vice president and other dignitaries.

 - Maintain equipment, technical data and vehicles

-Successful completion of the EOD Physical Ability and Stamina Test
+- Successful completion of the EOD Initial Fitness Test (IFT) twice.

-Ability to receive and maintain a “Top Secret” security clearance
+- Ability to recieve and maintain a "Top Secret" security clearance

 BUILD NERVES OF STEEL